Educational Preparation for Travel Health Nursing

 • Enroll in nursing school and public health elective courses to supplement their basic baccalaureate nursing coursework (e.g. epidemiology, global health, health risk analysis, prevention counseling)

 • Join ATHNA and regularly check the ATHNA website for education, news and links to important educational resources for travel health nurses.
-Participate in ATHNA's annual, free, one day clinical update NED: Networking, Education and Development Day.
-Earn up to four CE credits each year though website based programming.
+Participate in ATHNA's annual one day clinical update NED: Networking, Education and Development Day.
+Earn additional CE credits each year through website-based programming.

-• Regularly check the websites of the CDC www.cdc.gov/travel and the Immunization Action Coalition www.immunize.org for updates, educational opportunities, and essential new information on travel health and immunizations.
+• Regularly check the websites of the CDC www.cdc.gov/travel and Immunize.org www.immunize.org for updates, educational opportunities, and essential new information on travel health and immunizations.

 • Subscribe to Mortality and Morbidity Weekly Review (MMWR at www.cdc.gov/mmwr) to receive infection disease and travel-related disease reports and updates.

 • Visit the website (www.ISTM.org) and consider joining the International Society of Travel Medicine.
-The ISTM offers a variety of benefits to members including: the Journal of Travel Medicine, Expert Opinions, announcements of conferences and an active on-line listserv forum for discussion of travel medicine clinical and other issues.
+The ISTM offers a variety of benefits to members including: the Journal of Travel Medicine, announcements of conferences, and an active on-line listserv forum for discussion of travel medicine clinical and other issues.

 • Participate in one of the growing number of travel medicine conferences offered in the United States, Canada and abroad.
-Note that other nursing organizations such as The American Association of Occupational Health Nurses (AAOHN) and the American College Health Association (ACHA) now include travel health educational content as part of their conferences, journals and websites.
-ATHNA lists these opportunities on its Courses and Conferences section of the website.
+Note that other nursing organizations such as The American Association of Occupational Health Nurses (AAOHN) and the American College Health Association (ACHA) often include travel health educational content as part of their conferences, journals, and websites.
+ATHNA lists these opportunities on its Courses and Conferences section of this website.

-• Read the professional literature.
-The New England Journal of Medicine, Lancet Infectious Diseases and the dedicated travel medicine journals such as the Journal of Travel Medicine and Travel Medicine and Infectious Diseases are all sources of clinical updates.
+• Read professional literature.
+The New England Journal of Medicine, Lancet Infectious Diseases, and the dedicated travel medicine journals such as the Journal of Travel Medicine and Travel Medicine and Infectious Diseases are all sources of clinical updates.
 Emerging Infectious Diseases and Clinical Infectious Diseases are other journals with relevant content.
-Periodically journals of AAOHN, ACHA and AANP will feature travel heath nursing content as well.
+Periodically journals of AAOHN, ACHA, and AANP will feature travel heath nursing content as well.

-• Enroll in post baccalaureate nursing and public health courses such as epidemiology, statistics, global health, tropical diseases, health promotion, nursing research, surveillance of international injury and illness, etc.
+• Enroll in baccalaureate and graduate nursing and public health degrees to study such courses as epidemiology, statistics, global health, tropical diseases, health promotion, nursing research, surveillance of international injury and illness, behavioral counseling, etc.

 • Participate in relevant research projects such as vaccine clinical trials, self-care management research, and surveillance of international injury and illness.

-• Read ATHNA's blog, TravelBytes, a peer reviewed referenced resource on timely travel health nursing topics that have included: Why Are They Spraying Inside My Aircraft Cabin?, Interesting and Unusual Travel Terms, Equitable Care for Transgender Travelers, and Ross River Virus Disease
+• Read ATHNA's blog, TravelBytes, a peer reviewed, referenced, and archived resource on timely travel health nursing topics.
+Past topics include: Why Are They Spraying Inside My Aircraft Cabin?, Interesting and Unusual Travel Terms, Equitable Care for Transgender Travelers, and Ross River Virus Disease.

-• Read the ATHNA Glossary on the ATHNA website to expand travel health vocabulary.
+• Read the ATHNA Glossary on the ATHNA website (available on the Members Only Portal) to expand travel health vocabulary.

 U.S. Nursing Programs